John Prine: Chicago folk scene

 In the late 1960s, while Prine was delivering mail, he began to sing his songs (often first written in his head on the mail route) at open mic nights at the Fifth Peg on Armitage Avenue in Chicago.
 The bar was a gathering spot for nearby Old Town School of Folk Music teachers and students.
 Prine was initially a spectator, reluctant to perform, but eventually did so in response to a "You think you can do better?" comment made to him by another performer.
 After his first open mic, he was offered paying gigs.
 In 1970, Chicago Sun-Times film critic Roger Ebert heard Prine by chance at the Fifth Peg and wrote his first printed review, "Singing Mailman Who Delivers A Powerful Message In A Few Words":

 He appears on stage with such modesty he almost seems to be backing into the spotlight.
 He sings rather quietly, and his guitar work is good, but he doesn't show off.
 He starts slow.
 But after a song or two, even the drunks in the room begin to listen to his lyrics.
 And then he has you....Prine's lyrics work with poetic economy to sketch a character in just a few words.

 After the review was published, Prine's popularity grew.
-He became a central figure in the Chicago folk revival, which also included such singer-songwriters as Steve Goodman, Michael Peter Smith, Bonnie Koloc, Jim Post, Tom Dundee, Anne Hills, and Fred Holstein.
+He became a central figure in the Chicago folk revival, which also included such singer-songwriters as Steve Goodman, Michael Peter Smith, Bonnie Koloc, Jim Post, Tom Dundee, Anne Hills, Gary Growden and Fred Holstein.
 Joined by such established musicians as Jethro Burns and Bob Gibson, Prine performed frequently at a variety of Chicago clubs.
 He was offered a one-album deal of covers and with a few of his original songs, by Bob Koester from Delmark Records, but decided the project was not right for him.

-In 1971, Prine was playing regularly at the Earl of Old Town.
+In 1971, Prine was playing regularly at the Earl of Old Town and The Dangling Conversation coffeehouse.
 Steve Goodman, who was performing with Kris Kristofferson at another Chicago club, persuaded Kristofferson to go see Prine late one night.
 Kristofferson later recalled, "By the end of the first line we knew we were hearing something else.
 Twenty-four years old and writes like he's two-hundred and twenty.
 It must've been like stumbling onto Dylan when he first busted onto the Village scene."